BMirska/AbsenceManager/README.md

 # Absence Manager
-The Absence Manager is a Power Platform application built with Power Apps, customized with Power Automate flow and connected to a SharePoint lists to manage absence requests.
+The Absence Manager is a fully responsive (tablet and mobile version) Power Platform application built with Power Apps, customized with Power Automate flow and connected to a SharePoint lists to manage absence requests.

 This README provides an overview of the app’s features and functionality.
 ## Features